 - Right-click on top of one workflow and select the option Use Connectors from Azure –> We are not really going to work with management Azure connectors, but we need their behavior 🙂

-- This will ask you to select a Subscription and Resource group.
+- This will ask you to select a Subscription and the Resource group.

-- Choose the subscription and resource group where you will publish this project — it doesn’t need to be the same as API Management.
+- Choose the subscription and resource group where you will publish this project — it doesn’t need to match API Management.

 - After that, it is IMPORTANT to close all the workflow designers you have open inside VSCode.